 PO 314 Contemporary Political Ideologies: 3 semester hours

-A comparative study of conservative, liberal, socialist, religious, fascist, and other ideologies prominent in comtemporary national and world politics.
+This course provides a comparative study of conservative, liberal, socialist, religious, fascist, and other ideologies prominent in contemporary national and world politics.
 Prerequisite: sophomore standing.

 PO 326 Politics and Public Policy: 3 semester hours